ramkannan-s/aws_s3_bucket_upload/README.md

-# Zenjob Python App to upload file to S3 [WIP]
+# Python App to upload file to S3

-Zenjob Assignment

 ## Python Script